 As illustrated in Figure 1, principal component analysis demonstrates the existence of various forms of correlation between the biochemical parameters of sausage formulations, contingent on the ingredients incorporated.
-As demonstrated in Figure 1, there is a strong positive correlation between acidity and water content in these formulations.
+As demonstrated in Figure 1, there is a strong positive correlation between acidity and moisture content in these formulations.
 However, it should be noted that these two parameters are negatively correlated with pH.
 In addition, a strong positive correlation was observed between protein and lipid content, with lipids demonstrating a closer correlation with the potential energy of the sausages.
 However, it should be noted that sausages with a higher energy content tend to have a lower mineral content, as demonstrated by their correlation (Figure 1).
 Research has shown that carbohydrates are negatively correlated with titratable acidity and moisture.

 Figure 1: Principal component analysis of the parameters analyzed for sausages

 An analysis of the dendrogram (Figure 2) provides insight into the relationships between the different parameters.
 It is evident that a positive correlation exists between the carbohydrate content and the ash content of sausages.
 Furthermore, the pH appears to be associated with the protein content of sausages.
-As demonstrated by this figure, sausages with a high water content are the most acidic, and the energy value of sausages is strongly correlated with their fat content analyzed.
+As demonstrated by this figure, sausages with a high moisture content are the most acidic, and the energy value of sausages is strongly correlated with their fat content analyzed.

 Figure 2: Dendrogram grouping the different parameters of the sausages formulated and

 A hierarchical classification between the parameters studied and the different formulations showed that formulation F5 is the most acidic, followed by formulations F4 and F6 (Figure 3).
-Furthermore, the formulation with the highest water content was identified as F2.
+Furthermore, the formulation with the highest moisture content was identified as F2.
 For ash content, four formulations (F8, F0, F1, and F5) demonstrated high levels.
 In addition, F8 and F3 are the highest in protein content, and F10, F9, F4, and F5 are the most energy-dense sausages.
 Carbohydrates are more concentrated in formulations F3, F8 and F0.
 The use of these different distributions enabled the grouping of the formulations into two clusters (Figure 4).
 Each cluster contains formulations with similar compositions.
 As illustrated in blue, Cluster 1 comprises the following formulations: F0, F4, F5, F9 and F10.
 Formulations F4, F5, F9 and F10 have similar energy values, while F0 and F5 have similar ash contents (Figure 3).
 In comparison, Group 2 features formulations F1, F2, F3, F6, and F7, which are more concentrated.

 Figure 3: Hierarchical classification of formulations based on the parameters studied